 In the study of leptogenesis in the present model with $M_2\simeq M_\eta$, we should note that the lepton number asymmetry and the $N_1$ abundance could have a close relation since $\eta$ produced in the $N_2$ decay can contribute to the $N_1$ abundance through the $\eta$ decay.
 If we take account of this point, we have to solve the Boltzmann equations for $\eta_R, N_1,N_2, N_3$ and the lepton number asymmetry $Y_L$ as coupled equations.
-As found from Fig~3, the freezeout of the coannihilation of $\eta$ occurs around $z\simeq 25$ and $\eta$ produced through the $N_2$ decay before it is expected to be in the thermal equiliburium.
-The situation is the same as Fig.~3 except that the additional $\eta$ is supplied in the thermal bath.
-Thus, when we take account of the effect of $N_2$ decay, we have to assume a smaller value for $h_1$ to realize the required $N_1$ relic abundance compared with the one used in Fig.~3 except for the $M_1=2.1$ MeV case where $N_1$ is generated only through the scatterings caused by $y_{N_j}$.
+As found from Fig~3, the freezeout of the coannihilation of $\eta$ occurs around $z\simeq 25$, and then the $\eta$ produced through the $N_2$ decay at $z~{^<_\sim}~25$ is expected to be in the thermal equiliburium.
+This situation is the same in the present case except that the additional $\eta$ is supplied in the thermal bath.
+Thus, when we take account of the effect of $N_2$ decay, we have to assume a smaller value for $h_1$ in order to realize the required $N_1$ relic abundance compared with the one used in Fig.~3.
+In this point, $M_1=2.1$ MeV is an exceptional case since $N_1$ is generated only through the scatterings caused by $y_{N_j}$.
 We can confirm it by solving the Boltzmann equations.
 As a result, when we consider leptogenesis in this model, the equations for $Y_{N_{2,3}}$ and $Y_L$ can be treated separately from the ones for $Y_{\eta_R}$ and $Y_{N_1}$.
-Three cases in Fig.~3 can be treated as the same case in the study of leptogenesis since the equations are independent of $M_1$ and $h_1$.
+Three cases given in Fig.~3 can be treated as the same case in the study of leptogenesis since the relevant equations are independent of $M_1$ and $h_1$.

 The Boltzmann equations for them are given as